MaciejUberna/Nexter/README.md

 ## Deployment

 In order to deploy this webpage, web server is needed.
 In this project live-server was used.
-Install node.js, type: npm install -g live-server and in Nexter folder run: "npm run devserver"
+Install node.js, type: "npm install -g live-server" and in Nexter folder run: "npm run devserver"

 ## How to contribute